buildpacks/rfcs/text/0000-offline-buildpackages.md

   - filter excluded assets specified in the `config` file.
   - Transform all remaining assets to an image layer filesystem changeset where the asset is provided at `/cnb/assets/<artifact-digest>`.
   - Order all assets layers diffID.
-  - Add the `io.buildpacks.asset.cache.layers` label metadata to the asset image.
+  - Add the `io.buildpacks.asset.layers` label metadata to the asset image.
 If no name is specified for `io.buildpacks.asset.cache.metadata`, generate one.
   - set the created time in image config to a constant value.
   - set the modification time of all non-asset files to a constant value.